GSA/digitalgov.gov/content/post/2015-01-15-the-future-will-be-printed-in-3d.md

 date: 2015-01-15 10:00:42 -0400
-title: 'The Future Will Be Printed &ndash; in 3D'
+title: 'The Future Will Be Printed — in 3D'
 summary: ' The use of 3D printing is growing.
 From kayaks to pancakes to human and canine prosthetics, a diverse array of 3D printed products have been delivered.
 3D printing has also been named one of the top technology trends'
 authors: [awichman]
 categories: